-In 1983, he founded Freedom From Unnecessary Negatives (F.F.U.N.), a 501 (c) (3) non-profit organization to provide holistic alternatives for youth and young adults to deter them from crime and negative behavior.
+In 1983, he founded Freedom From Unnecessary Negatives (F.F.U.N.), a 501 (c) (3) non-profit organization to provide holistic alternatives for at risk urban communities to deter crime and negative behavior.
 F.F.U.N. started the "Stop the Killing" initiative in 2003 when his son, Prentice, was tragically killed after leaving the now closed Denim and Diamonds Club.
-Stevie and F.F.U.N. volunteers host "Stop the Killing" rallies in economically distressed communities throughout Memphis and Shelby County.
-These rallies unite the community at every level - citizens, victims and offenders, political and spiritual leaders, the business community and grass roots organizations.
+Stevie and F.F.U.N. volunteers hosts "Stop the Killing" initiatives in economically distressed communities throughout Memphis and Shelby County.
+F.F.U.N. engages the community at every level - citizens, victims and offenders, political and spiritual leaders, the business community and grass roots organizations.

 His volunteer efforts have contributed to his being recognized by many noteworthy organizations and government entities (local, state and federal).
 On June 19th, 2007, he received the prestigious Jefferson Awards in recognition for outstanding public service - selected from 30,000 nominations.
 In addition, he has been recognized by the Shelby County Commissioners along with Mayor AC Wharton, Memphis City Council and United States Congressman Steve Cohen for his outstanding contributions to the community.